powhapki/ha-se/README.md

 This environment consists of 2 Valut Server Instances (with consul agent), 3 Consul Server Instances and 1 PostgreSQL RDS Instance.

 Vault Server will be configured as HA mode and use Consul as the storage backend.

-For Vault dynmic secrets live demo, PostgreSQL will be used.
+For Vault dynamic secrets live demo, PostgreSQL will be used.

 ## Install Process